 Visiting Da Nang or Nha Trang

-If you’re a bit short on time and need to scrap a place from this ultimate road trip guide: Vietnam with kids, skip either Da Nang or Nha Trang.
+If you’re a bit short on time and need to scrap a place from this ultimate family road trip guide: Vietnam with kids, skip either Da Nang or Nha Trang.

 Both cities are quite similar.
 Da Nang is the ideal combination of a city trip and beach hang out.
 While Nha Trang is the better option if you’re mostly looking for sea and beach activities.
 Nha Trang also has a more tropical feel, because of all the islands.